Charlotte M. lost 144 pounds, beat diabetes and heart disease

+Charlotte M. lost 144 pounds, beat diabetes and heart disease

 It would be easy to blame my health problems on heredity since I was heavy since childhood.
 There is a history of obesity, heart disease and diabetes on both sides of my family.
 Over the years, I tried many diets with only minimal and never lasting success.
 I reached a top weight of 263 pounds on my 5ft.
 4in. frame and had resigned myself to forever being a plus-sized woman.
 I avoided seeing doctors because, although they lectured me about my weight, the only solution they offered was a calorie restricted version of the standard American diet, on which I was always hungry and miserable.

-But on July 29, 2003, I began a new way of life.
+But, on July 29, 2003, I began a new way of life.
 It started tragically when at age 56, I suffered a stroke.
 After almost a month in the hospital and a rehab center I returned home diagnosed with diabetes, high blood pressure, high cholesterol, arteries about 65 percent blocked, and low thyroid.
-To control all these ills I was prescribed medications which I was expected to take for life.
+To control all these ills I was given prescribed medications which I was expected to take for life.
 About a year after the stroke, I was diagnosed with a serious form of tachycardia and ended up having two stents for a 95 percent blockage and more prescriptions.
 My husband searched the Internet for ways to help me become healthier and found Eat To Live which claimed dramatic results through dietary changes.